0xfalafel/blog/content/posts/trick-or-deal.md

 from pwn import *

-# Create a new pane the tilix terminal emulator when using the GDB option
+# Create a new pane the Tilix terminal emulator when using the GDB option
 # context.terminal = ['tilix','--action=session-add-right', '-e']

 # Set up pwntools for the correct architecture
 exe = context.binary = ELF('trick_or_deal')

-# Many built-in settings can be controlled on the command-line and show up
+# Many built-in settings can be controlled on the command line and show up
 # in "args".
 For example, to dump all data sent/received, and disable ASLR
-# for all created processes...
+# for all created processes.
 # ./exploit.py DEBUG NOASLR